mktgurl/AMPScript_SFMC/vawplog.md

 Created this process in December 2021 and have finally gotten around to writing up how it works.
 A stakeholder needed to capture transactional dynamic content that was used on an email message sent to customers.
 This method allows capture of the "view as a web page" (vawp) link to be upserted into a standalone data extension.
 Links stay active according to what your SFMC account settings are.
 For this company, it's 730 days or 2 years from the time a link is generated.

+The AMPScript was updated in 2025-09-17 to include all the fields used by AMPScript to display personalized content to a customer to store all the dynamic values.
+The source data extension is overwritten daily and runs on an automation process.
+The extended AMPScript is not shown here because it is proprietary.

 This set of fields is common to all email templates using the script:

 * Email